quattor/quattor.github.com/_aquilon/technical_details.md

 ## Clusters

 Clusters are collections of hosts that have a similar role/function.
-They are typically used describe a cluster of hypervisors, like those provided by VMware ESX or clouds.
+They are typically used describe a cluster of hypervisors, like those provided by VMware ESX or clouds, a disk servers in a distributed storage technology like Hadoop or Ceph, hosts behind a proxy...

 Aquilon can provide some monitoring thresholds associated with the cluster, like the minimum or maximum number of hosts that must be running at any time.
 Clusters can also be used to describe a HA cluster.
 Note that Aquilon is not a replacement for the cluster middleware: it just allows to represent a group of machines managed by such a middleware.

+Clusters, like hosts, have an archetype and personality attached.
+It allows to ensure that all hosts that are part of the cluster receive the same configuration.
+The cluster personality is added to the host, in addition to the host personality.

 Once a cluster is defined, it can be used as an alternative to a machine object to describe where is running a host.
 In this case, Aquilon doesn't track on which cluster node the host is running: it lets the middleware